danja/chatterbox/notes.md

+**2020-03-29** *version chatterbox_1.0.15*

+Started playing with a chaotic noise generator ([Logistic map](https://en.wikipedia.org/wiki/Logistic_map)), flipping between wavetable voice and this using toggle switch 2 and overloading pitch pot to change constant in logistic equation.

+To allow this without making things too messy I've introduced the distinction between ACTUAL_POTs and VIRTUAL_POTSs.
+The virtual ones support all the same parameters as pot controls did before, assigning them to actual ones as required.

+But...my concentration's not been very good today.
+Plagued by silly bugs.
+Just noticed the switch logic isn't wired properly, isn't distinguishing between push and toggle switches properly.

+Hey ho, sort out tomorrow, hopefully have a clearer head.

 **2020-03-28** *version chatterbox_1.0.14*

 I've implemented stressed & de-stressed push buttons.
 I'm really not sure about these, the de-stressed especially doesn't seem very useful.
 But leave them for now.